 - Documentation of the computations or comparisons described in 41 CFR § 60-300.44(k) for the immediately preceding AAP year and, if you are six months or more into your current AAP year when you receive this listing, provide the information for at least the first six months of the current AAP year.

-- Documentation of the hiring benchmark adopted, the methodology used to establish it if using the five factors described in § 60-300.45(b)(2).
+- Documentation of the hiring benchmark adopted, and the methodology used to establish it if using the five factors described in 41 CFR § 60-300.45(b)(2) for the current AAP year.
 If you are six months or more into your current AAP year on the date you receive this listing, please also submit current year hiring data to measure against your benchmark.

 - A copy of your collective bargaining agreement(s), if applicable.
 Include any other documents you prepared, such as policy statements, employee notices or handbooks, etc. that implement, explain, or elaborate on the provisions of the collective bargaining agreement.